 Instructions

-- If soaking udon noodles, gently stir to loosen udon noodles and separate, then drain.
-Add drained noodles (or unsoaked noodles)to the wok and cook, stirring, for 30 seconds or so.
-(Stir fry a little longer is soaked, to cook off any extra water before adding the sauce).
-Add sauce and cook for another 30 second, stirring to combine well.
-Scatter baby spinach over top and cook, stirring constantly, until spinach is wilted.
+- If soaking udon noodles, gently stir to loosen the udon noodles and separate them, then drain.
+Add the drained noodles (or cooked noodles, if using frozen or dried udon)to the wok and cook, stirring, for 30 seconds or so.
+Add the sauce and cook for another 30 seconds, stirring to combine well.
+Scatter the baby spinach over the top and cook, stirring constantly, until the spinach is wilted.

-- Remove stir fry to a bowl or plate and garnish with sesame seeds, additional sliced green onion and parsley/cilantro.
+- Remove the noodles to a serving bowl or plates and garnish with sesame seeds, additional sliced green onion and parsley/cilantro.

 Notes